yusueliu/yusueliu.github.io/_pages/about.md

 ---
 My research interests are related to optimising two-sided marketplace platforms using machine learning.

-Another interest of mine is the dynamics of <a href="https://www.nasa.gov/feature/langley/studying-earth-s-stratospheric-water-vapor/">stratospheric water vapour</a>, which I have been working on while in academia.
+Another interest of mine is the dynamics of <a href="https://www.nasa.gov/feature/langley/studying-earth-s-stratospheric-water-vapor/">stratospheric water vapour</a>.